When it comes to motherhood, there is a lot of pressure to be perfect.

 Time is a funny thing, it can drag, or it can fly.
 Blink, and that innocent childhood stage has gone.
 Put your phone down more.

-I always think about what my child must think of me from his vantage point.
-Playing Lego by himself or in his sandpit in the yard, and there I am, head down in a tiny screen, just lost in the moment for all the wrong reasons.
+I always think about what my child must think of me from his viewpoint.
+Playing Lego by himself or in his sandpit in the yard while I am head down in a tiny screen, just lost in the moment for all the wrong reasons.

 5. Teaches Cooking Like a Pro

 Cook, cook, and cook again!
 I am not saying to be a good mother, you have to present 5-star meals every night for your kids, but a great way to bond and have fun is to cook together.
 Whether it is mashing potatoes, baking a cake, or pressing a button on a blender.

 You don’t know how much information your child retains when watching you.
 So offer them in.
 Teach them about food, get them to try it, or help with a task.

 Quality time together becomes even better when you introduce your little one to the wonders of food and its flavors.

 The best thing about making or preparing food – is eating it!
 Chances are, if you have made something yourself, you appreciate it all the better.

 To have helped them or encouraged them to be independent, they are likely to try more new things and add to their food list.